drshahizan/obsidian-slr/README.md

 | 10 | [Kanban](https://github.com/mgmeyers/obsidian-kanban) | A plugin that allows you to create and manage kanban boards in your notes. |
 | 11 | [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration) | A plugin that integrates Zotero, a tool for managing bibliographic data, into your notes. |

+These plugins can help you make your notes more organized, informative, and creative.
+You can install them from the Obsidian community plugins page or from their GitHub repositories.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/obsidian-slr/issues) for any improvements, suggestions or errors in the content.